 No two breast are the same.
 In both men and women, breast will differ in size and shape.
 In most cases difference is slight and not noticeable to the eye.
 The degree of the asymmetry can vary in each individual.
-Our Board Certified Plastic Surgeons will do an exam on the patient to determine if they are a candidate as well as determine the asymmetry of the gynecomastia.
+A Board Certified Plastic Surgeon will do an exam on the patient to determine if they are a candidate as well as determine the asymmetry of the gynecomastia.
 A procedure plan must be discussed between the individual and the surgeon prior to having surgery.

 The asymmetry conditions can often be corrected to some degree in surgery.
 It is important to be informed of the realistic expectations from the surgery.
 Individuals should feel that they have been fully informed and educated by their Plastic Surgeon.